The official definition and explanation of the origin of the tertulia is as follows.

 At the weekend it is not rare for a family lunch to include 8 people or more.

-Because in Spain lunch is the main meal of the day it is the time when all the family can be together and they can talk about anything at all.
+Because in Spain lunch is the main meal of the day, it is the time when all the family can be together.

 The numbers soon add up so conversation flows quite freely.